-Although similar in name, Vertical Carousels and Horizontal Carousels, are dramatically different automated storage and retrieval technologies when you take a closer look.
+Although similar in name, Vertical Carousel Modules and Horizontal Carousel Modules, are dramatically different automated storage and retrieval technologies when you take a closer look.
 The most obvious difference is in the way the machines operate.
-Per their naming - Vertical Carousels rotate vertically and Horizontal Carousels rotate horizontally.
+Per their naming - Vertical Carousel Modules rotate vertically and Horizontal Carousel Modules rotate horizontally.
 But there is WAY more to talk about when it comes to these two dynamic storage and retrieval beasts.

-Download the Buyer's Guide: Vertical vs Horizontal Carousels
+Download the Buyer's Guide: Vertical Carousel Modules vs Horizontal Carousel Modules

-Vertical Carousels are a series of carriers attached in fixed locations to a chain drive.
-Movement is powered by a motor, which sends the carriers in a vertical loop around a track in both forward and reverse directions—similar to a Ferris wheel.
+Vertical Carousel Modoules are a series of carriers attached in fixed locations to a chain drive.
+Movement is powered by a motor, which sends the carriers in a vertical loop around a track in both forward and reverse directions—similar to a ferris wheel.
 Goods are stored or retrieved through an ergonomically positioned access opening with a work counter.

-Horizontal Carousels consists of an oval track supporting rotating bins with shelves.
+Horizontal Carousel Modules consists of an oval track supporting rotating bins with shelves.
 A motor located inside of the oval track powers the carriers around the track horizontally; stopping at a pre-designated access point for storage or retrieval of goods.

 Both automated technologies have both been around since the 1950’s and are often given the unfair categorization of “ASRS dinosaurs” when nothing could be farther from the truth.
 In reality, their rich history and experience in material handling makes them steadfast and reliable storage devices.
 A variety of design tweaks and improvements over their lifetime have ensured these loyal dynamic storage units continue to deliver modern, world class manufacturing and distribution facilities improved material handling efficiencies such as: